 GROWING THE FLOWER

 In the Kings Seeds range of flowers we have many poppies and the most popular seller is the Corn Poppy Flanders Red.
 The flowers have wide, single, brilliant red blooms with a black splotch at the base of the petals.
 They can be seen growing wild in fields and alongside railway tracks in England and Europe.
 For those of you that would like to grow your own field or drift of red, we sell them as a wildflower in bulk quantities starting at 100g.
-Just send us an email or give us a call if you would like to create your own field of Flanders Poppies and we can advise availability and price.
+Just email us or give us a call if you would like to create your own field of Flanders Poppies and we can advise availability and price.

 Hopefully, like me, you have learned at least one new fact about the ANZAC poppies.
 They are certainly a recognisable flower.
 I like this quote by Helen Keller in reference to the symbolism of this poppy: